syncfusion-content/maui-docs/MAUI/ProgressBar/Appearance.md

 {% highlight c# %}

-// Using linear progress bar
+// Using the linear progress bar

 SfLinearProgressBar linearProgressBar = new SfLinearProgressBar();
 linearProgressBar.Progress = 100;